 Besides being unbearably cold in the winter season, AMS (acute mountain sickness) is sure to hit even the most experienced travelers, as the altitude is high and vertiginous.

-It is important to note that there is not much food or stay options near the Gurudwara Pathar Sahib, so it is advised to make a day trip from Leh and return by evening.
+It is important to note that there is not much food or stay options near the Gurudwara Pathar Sahib, so I advise you to make a day trip from Leh and return by evening.
 Also, better stock enough food and water before your trip to the Gurudwara in case you do not like what is available at Nimmu village.

 Mobile Network Connectivity